Mula Gabharu

-Mula Gabharu (also Nang Mula) was the daughter of the Ahom king, Supimphaa, and the wife of the Borgohain Phrasengmung.
+Mula Gabharu (also known as Nang Mula) was the daughter of the Ahom king, Supimphaa, and the wife of Phrasengmung Borgohain.

 She organised women warriors after her husband had fallen in battle against Turbak, an invader sent by the Sultan of Bengal in 1532, and herself fell in the Battle of Kachua.
-During the battle, women warrior Jayanti, Pamila, Lalita etc. were the companions of Nang Mula.
+During the battle, women warrior Jayanti, Pamila, Lalita, etc., were the companions of Nang Mula.

 Biography

-Mula was the daughter of the Ahom king Supimphaa, and the wife of Phrasengmong Borgohain.
-King of the Ahom kingdom at that time was Suhungmung, her brother.
+Mula was the daughter of the Ahom king Supimphaa, and the wife of Phrasengmung Borgohain.
+Mula's brother, Suhungmung, succeed their father as the king of the Ahom kingdom.
 Mula Gabhoru's husband, Phrasengmung, heard that the minister Khunlung and other warriors lost their lives in the hands of Turbak.
-Mula Gabharu said to Phrasengmung, '[There are] dark clouds in the skies of Assam.
-To keep the freedom of Assam, [to be] free from the destruction of the enemy, join the war'.
-Her husband told her, "You are an idol of bravery, whose wife is fearlessness; there will be no fear in his life.
-Life and death are not bigger than the independence of this country.
-The shield of self-defense and the weapon of courage is the best shield.
-During the war, Mulagabhoru gave her hands to her husbands and said, "Be able to protect your country, your own son, and your own wealth and honor with these words."
+Mula Gabharu said to Phrasengmung, 'There are dark clouds in the skies of Assam.
+To preserve Assam's freedom and protect it from destruction, you must join the war'.
+Her husband told her, "You are an idol of bravery, and with you as my wife, I am fearless.
+To me, life and death are not important than the independence of this country.
+The shield of self-defence and the weapon of courage is the best shield".
+During the war, Mula Gabharu gave her hands to her husband and said, "Be able to protect your country, your own son, and your own wealth and honor with these words."